snisarg/snisarg.github.io/_posts/2025-05-10-key-bindings-ergo-write-pain.markdown

 Within 2 days, I also added `control`, `option` and `command` to `a`, `s` and `d` .

+## May 2025 (also): Home Row Mods

+I'm already hooked and have started using the new keybindings well.
+I added using 'tap and hold' modifiers to override the behavior of basic keys.
+I had a hard time setting this up, but what worked for me was using the conf from https://github.com/Erlendms/karabiner-actions/blob/main/actions/home_row_mods-s_ct_o_c.json

+I've assigned the following 'tap and hold' behavior:
+`a` or `;` = `shift`
+`s` or `l` = `control`
+`d` or `k` = `option`
+`f` or `j` = `command`

 ## Current Plan

-My plan is to measure how quickly I can adopt to using `caps lock` as a layer key to toggle the functionality of the QWERTY key layout.
+My plan is to measure how quickly I can adopt to using `caps lock` as a layer key to toggle the functionality of the QWERTY key layout and see if I use Home Row Mods for everyday operations.
 My Karabiner config is at https://github.com/snisarg/dotfiles/blob/master/.config/karabiner/karabiner.json